 "THE FRED NOONAN BUILDING - PIER 70"

 I noticed one day that Facebook started doing rip-off Ed Rusha color filters with Helvetica text for anyone to format their posts with.
 I found it both obnoxious and incredibly irritating: another misappropriation of an artists work being commercialized and resold.
 I woke up angry and cynical one morning and wrote some poetry in this format.
-I repeated the clichés of my Facebook feed, with the tone of a perjorative self-improvement guide.
+I repeated clichés of my Facebook feed with a tone of a perjorative self-improvement guide.
 It was a very cathartic experience.

 All You Need to be Happy

 I have noticed this trend all over San Francisco where graffiti is painted over in different wall colors, and, as a result, a pretty good painting is created.
 Unintentionally, these painted walls resemble paintings of famous abstract expressionists.
 I could not resist taking a photograph, and then could not resist printing the photograph on canvas.
 Afterward, I coated the canvases with resin, leaving a very textured clear layer on top of the paintings.
 Resin also has a very specific art-market/art-fair veneer, and the paintings became suddenly transformed into consumer items.
 Sometimes when I'm left alone with the paintings I can't decide if the actual painting is the printer ink or the resin, or the painting that is depicted.
 After I capture the images, the original wall space is either repainted or sprayed again with graffiti -when this happens, representation takes over the real.

 The invisibility mask is a two-way mirror mask.
 The person wearing the mask can see out of it, but anyone outside of the mask cannot see in.
 Instead, they see their own reflection.